darren-wrigley/metadex_git_scanner_integration/README.md

 - script can be scheduled to run at any time (not part of the script itself)
 - Environment variables should be set:<br/>see https://docs.informatica.com/data-catalog/enterprise-data-catalog/10-5-8/metadex-scanner-administrator-guide/appendix-d--scanners-cli-utility/configurations-parameters-set.html
   - INFA_HOME
-  - SCANNERS_URL - url for metadex ui, with port
+  - METADEX_URL - url for metadex ui, with port
-  - SCANNERS_USER
+  - METADEX_USER
-  - SCANNERS_PASSWORD (use $INFA_HOME/services/CatalogService/AdvancedScannersApplication/app/encrypt.sh to create encrypted password)
+  - METADEX_PASSWORD (use $INFA_HOME/services/CatalogService/AdvancedScannersApplication/app/encrypt.sh to create encrypted password)
-  - SCANNERS_SECURITY_DOMAIN (Native, Metadex, or LDAP Security Domain)
+  - METADEX_SECURITY_DOMAIN (Native, Metadex, or LDAP Security Domain)